-I. Authority.
+1. Authority.
 There is created a body politic and corporate to be known as the "Maine Industrial Port Authority."
 Said authority is constituted a public body, corporate and politic, and an instrumentality of the State, and the exercise by the authority of the powers conferred by this chapter shall be deemed and held to be the performance of an essential governmental and public function.
-Said authority shall consist of 16 members who shall be residents of the State of Maine, 12 of whom shall be regular members and shall be appointed by the Governor, with the advice and consent of the Executive Council, not more than 7 of such appointed members to be members of the same political party, and who shall generally represent the following areas of interest within the State: Organized labor, recreational industry, fishing or fish processing industry, manufacturing industry, transportation industry, the field of finance, conservation, a selectman or duly elected municipal officer from one of the municipalities within the territorial limits of the authority, and 4 regular members representing the public generally.
-There shall additionally be elected in the January of the convening of each legislative session of the Legislature of the State of Maine one member each by the Senate and House of Representatives to serve as regular members for the duration of that legislative session.
-The Commissioner of the Department of Economic Development and the Commissioner of the Department of Transportation shall be members of the authority, ex officio, but shall not be regular members and shall have no voting privileges.
-The 12 initially appointed members of the authority shall be appointed for terms which shall expire on the last day of January of the next year the Legislature is in regular session.
-Following their appointment and thereafter, $\frac{1}{2}$ shall be appointed for 2-year terms and $\frac{1}{2}$ for 4-year terms which shall expire on the last day of February in the next year in which the Legislature is in regular session.
+Said authority shall consist of 12 members who shall be residents of the State of Maine, 7 of whom shall have demonstrated ability and knowledge in the fields of business or finance and be regular members and shall be appointed by the Governor with the advice and consent of the Executive Council, not more than 4 of such appointed regular members to be members of the same political party, and who shall be knowledgable in one or more of the following areas of interest within the State: Labor, recreation, fishing or marine resources, manufacturing, transportation, finance, conservation and municipal affairs.
+There shall additionally be elected in the January of the convening of each regular legislative session of the Legislature of the State of Maine one member each by the Senate and House of Representatives to serve as ex officio members with no voting privileges for the duration of that legislative term.
+The Commissioner of the Department of Economic Development, the Commissioner of the Department of Transportation and the Commissioner of the Department of Environmental Protection shall be members of the authority, ex officio, but shall not be regular members and shall have no voting privileges.
+The 7 initially appointed regular members of the authority shall be appointed for terms which shall expire on the last day of January of the next year the Legislature is in regular session.
+Following their appointment and thereafter, 1⁄2 shall be appointed for 2-year terms and 1⁄2 of the initially appointed regular members for 4-year terms which shall expire on the last day of February in the next year in which the Legislature is in regular session.
 Members shall continue in office until their successors have been appointed and qualified.
 The Governor, with the advice and consent of the Executive Council, shall fill any vacancy for the unexpired term.
 A member of the authority shall be eligible for reappointment.
 Any regular member of the authority may be removed by the Governor and Executive Council, after hearing, for misfeasance, malfeasance or willful neglect of duty.
-Each regular member of the authority, before entering upon his duties, shall take and subscribe the oath or affirmation required by the State Constitution, Article IX.
+Each regular member of the authority before entering upon his duties shall take and subscribe the oath or affirmation required by the State Constitution, Article IX.
 A record of each oath shall be filed in the office of the Secretary of State.
-The Commissioner of the Department of Economic Development and the Commissioner of the Department of Transportation may designate their deputies or any member of their staffs to represent them as ex officio members at meetings of the authority with full power to act in their behalf.
+The Commissioner of the Department of Economic Development, Commissioner of Department of Transportation and the Commissioner of the Department of Environmental Protection may designate their deputies or any member of their staffs to represent them as ex officio members at meetings of the authority with full power to act in their behalf.